CodesByPratham/Java/JavaDatabaseConnectivity/README.md

+Here's the updated README file with instructions for adding the JAR file to the lib folder:

 # JDBC Concepts and Programming

 This project focuses on **JDBC (Java Database Connectivity)**, which provides a standard API for interacting with relational databases using Java.
 It covers key concepts, architecture, types of JDBC drivers, and practical implementation examples.
 Below is an overview of the key concepts discussed.